scolladon/sfdx-git-delta/README.md

 ### Exclude some metadata only from destructiveChanges.xml:

-The `--ignore [-i]` parameter allows you to specify an [ignore file](https://git-scm.com/docs/gitignore) used to filter the element on the diff to ignore.
-Every diff line matching the pattern from the ignore file specified in the `--ignore [-i]` will be ignored by SGD, and will not be used to add member in `package.xml` nor `destructiveChanges.xml` (and will also be ignored when using the `--delta-generate` parameter).
+The `--ignore [-i]` parameter allows you to specify an [ignore file](https://git-scm.com/docs/gitignore) to filter the element on the diff to ignore.
+SGD ignores every diff line matching the pattern from the ignore file specified in the `--ignore [-i]`. `package.xml` generation, `destructiveChanges.xml` generation and `--delta-generate` will ignore those lines.

-But, sometimes you may need to have two different ignore policies for generating the `package.xml` and `destructiveChanges.xml` files.
+Sometimes you may need to have two different ignore policies.
+One for the `package.xml` and another one for `destructiveChanges.xml` files.
 This is where the `--ignore-destructive [-D]` option comes handy!

-Use the `--ignore-destructive` parameter to specify a dedicated ignore file to handle deletions (resulting in metadata listed in the `destructiveChanges.xml` output).
+Use the `--ignore-destructive` parameter to specify a dedicated ignore file to handle deletions.
+It will apply to metadata listed in the `destructiveChanges.xml`.
 In other words, this will override the `--ignore [-i]` parameter for deleted items.

+Consider the following:
-For example, consider a repository containing multiple sub-folders (force-app/main, force-app/sample, etc) and a commit deleting the Custom\_\_c object from one folder and modifying the Custom\_\_c object from another folder.
-This event will be treated has a Modification and a Deletion.
-By default, the Custom\_\_c object would appear in the `package.xml` and in `destructiveChanges.xml`, which could be a little bit inconsistent and can break the CI/CD build.
+- a repository containing many sub-folders (force-app/main, force-app/sample, etc)
+- a commit deleting the Custom\_\_c object from one folder and modifying the Custom\_\_c object from another folder.
+This is a Modification and a Deletion events.

+The Custom\_\_c object appears in the `package.xml` and in `destructiveChanges.xml` and fail the deployment.
 This is a situation where your may want to use the `--ignore-destructive [-D]` parameter!
 Add the Custom\_\_c object pattern in an ignore file and pass it in the CLI parameter:

 ```sh
 # destructiveignore